Hemorrhoidectomy

 Potential risks include:

-• Postoperative pain (especially during defecation)
+• Pain after surgery (especially during defecation)

 • Infection or wound bleeding